TEST (x86 instruction)

 In the x86 assembly language, the TEST instruction performs a bitwise AND on two operands.
-The flags SF, ZF, PF are modified while the result of the AND is discarded.
+The flags SF, ZF, PF are modified while the numerical result of the AND is discarded.
 The OF and CF flags are set to 0, while AF flag is undefined.
 There are 9 different opcodes for the TEST instruction depending on the type and size of the operands.
-It can compare 8-bit, 16-bit, 32-bit or 64-bit values.
-It can also compare registers, immediate values and register indirect values.
+It can test 8-bit, 16-bit, 32-bit, or 64-bit values.
+It can also test registers and memory against registers and immediate values.

 TEST opcode variations

 The TEST operation clears the flags CF and OF to zero.
 The SF is set to the most significant bit of the result of the AND.
 If the result is 0, the ZF is set to 1, otherwise set to 0.
 The parity flag is set to the bitwise XNOR of the least significant byte of the result, 1 if the number of ones in that byte is even, 0 otherwise.
 The value of AF is undefined.